In This Article

 The cache, or the temporary files, must be cleared at some regular interval as you deem fit.
 That may be a week, a month whatever you choose but if too much of it accumulates your system will show signs of sluggishness.
 That would be the alarm that you should remove cache junk right away.

-How do I check my cache memory?
+How do you check your cache memory?

 One of the processes of checking cache memory is similar on both Windows 7 and 10 and it is relatively simple.
 What you need to do is open the command prompt on your PC and then type wmic cpu, get L2CacheSize, L3CacheSize, and then press the Enter key.